baatzhm/Education_Homework/terraform-getting-started.md

 ## Next steps
 That's it!
-You've just created and destroyed your first infastructure with Terraform.
+You've just created and destroyed your first infrastructure with Terraform.

 To learn how to create real infrastructures with your preferred cloud provider, see the Terraform [Get Started](https://learn.hashicorp.com/terraform) documentation.